New 2020 Ford Escape SUV

 - Second-row sliding seats

 Power in the 2.0-liter EcoBoost feels good.
 The engine has great pep; it’s a feisty little thing.
 The hybrid mates to a continuously variable automatic transmission (CVT), but the EcoBoost gets a new 8-speed automatic transmission that pairs really nicely with the 2.0-liter.
-Shifts are smooth and well measured, and more important, it doesn’t have trouble finding the right gear.
+Shifts are smooth and well measured, and more importantly, it doesn’t have trouble finding the right gear.
 If you are looking for a little extra burst of power, paddle shifters come with the 2.0-liter engine.
 The 1.5-liter EcoBoost, on the other hand, lacks that zest and energy, feeling a bit lethargic.
 The weight reduction helps it over the previous generation, but when driving, one still feels this engine working overtime.

 The hybrid 2020 Ford Escape pairs to an electronic CVT that we can’t complain about.
 It mimics the gear ratios of an automatic transmission nicely and lacks that usual rubber-band quality and droning noise of a lot of CVTs.
 Power comes on instantly and strongly with the hybrid, though we’d like to see paddle shifters on this engine option.
 The hybrid’s regenerative brakes enjoy a natural feel and aren’t a distraction when driving.

 The electric power-assisted steering in any engine option feels effortless if a bit dead at center.
-However, the weight is decent and it’s quite precise.
+However, the weight is decent, and it’s quite precise.
 Pick your poison with drive mode options on the Escape; there are five of them.
 Normal and Eco modes feel subdued but still dynamic, and Sport livens up the throttle response a bit.
 There are also modes for Slippery and Snow and Sand, even with the FWD Escape.
 AWD is an option for those looking for improved grip from all four corners.

 The suspension on the Escape is all-new, including vibration-absorbing rear subframe mounts for a more comfortable ride.
 The Escape absolutely succeeds here.
 It’s wider and lower than the previous gen, so it doesn’t feel top-heavy, especially around corners.
 With 200 pounds gone, acceleration is quicker and feels nimbler.
-It has refined shocks, springs and bushings and overall feels comfortable without being floaty or sloppy.
+It has refined shocks, springs, and bushings and overall feels comfortable without being floaty or sloppy.
 The ride is surprisingly good — we’d even venture to say it’s punching above its class.

 SECOND-ROW SLIDING SEATS